gbajsingh/Predictive-analysis-in-R/Predict Supreme Court Decision/Notebook.md

 ```r
 StevensTree = rpart(Reverse ~ Circuit + Issue + Petitioner + Respondent + LowerCourt + Unconst, data=Train, method="class", minbucket=25)
 ```
 *The parameter minbucket's size was decided by what seemed reasonable.

-A smaller size creates more splits/subsets.(Notice too small limit can also overfit the predictions on test data)

-A bigger size creates fewer splits/subsets.(Notice too large limit can have poor accuracy on test data)*
+A smaller size creates more splits/subsets(Notice too small limit can also overfit the predictions on test data).
+A bigger size creates fewer splits/subsets.(Notice too large limit can have poor accuracy on test data).*

                                                 Tree plot